Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 WHOLESALERETAIL CASE

-A launch case of Core Sets and deluxe boxes for game stores, with demo copies.
+A launch case of Duel Starters and Complete Sets for game stores, with demo copies.
 Retailers, write to us.

 Playmat of Three Worlds